IETF-QUIC/Charter/quic-charter.md

 * Defining new congestion control schemes.
 * Defining new forward error correction schemes.

+In order to achieve the milestones set out below, the group expects to make extensive use of interim meetings, especially in its first year.

 ## Milestones

 * Chartering + 3 Months: Working group adoption of Core Protocol document